pitukepe/DB_cleaning_project/README.md

 # Salary Database Cleaning

-This repository is dedicated to learning to `clean` and `preprocessing` a kaggle salary database.
+This repository is dedicated to learning to `clean` and `preprocessing` a [kaggle salaries database](https://www.kaggle.com/datasets/arnabchaki/data-science-salaries-2023).
 The project involves applying various data cleaning techniques to ensure the data is accurate, consistent, and ready for analysis.

 ## Table of Contents